 We’ll also show you how to become a member of the Society for the Study of Addiction (SSA) so that you can become an active participant in the creation of knowledge.

-The course is assessed through a variety of methods that will allow you to demonstrate your academic knowledge and gain career-ready skills.
+The course is assessed through a variety of methods that give you the opportunity to demonstrate your academic knowledge and the career skills you’ll have acquired.

 You will be required to have: